Big Break

 Almost there.
 You'll be facing some tough competition in this RoboBattle.
 You might need your weapon motor to rotate backwards.
 Especially if your weapon is something like a hammer that raises and lowers, or claw that opens and closes.

 Let's use the B button for this.
-Add two lines to our if
+Add two lines to our `if` statement, like this.

 if Button.A in controller.buttons.pressed():